Office Properties Income Trust: $2.4B Office REIT Chapter 11

 | Stock Symbol | OPI (Nasdaq) |

-OPI's bankruptcy is fundamentally a story about the permanent transformation of how and where Americans work.
-The COVID-19 pandemic accelerated remote and hybrid work adoption at a pace that would have taken decades under normal circumstances, and what initially appeared to be a temporary disruption has solidified into a structural change that has devastated office landlords across the country.
-Researchers estimate approximately $500 billion in office property value destruction from the remote work shift—far worse than initially anticipated.
-Office attendance has stabilized at approximately 50% of pre-pandemic levels, representing a new equilibrium where corporate tenants have right-sized their footprints, often reducing space by 30-50% as leases expire.
-National office vacancy rates have reached historic highs, with sublease availability continuing to climb as the "flight to quality" phenomenon creates a bifurcated market where premium Class A properties maintain occupancy while Class B and C buildings struggle with persistent vacancies.
+OPI's bankruptcy follows broader shifts in office demand tied to remote and hybrid work.
+The COVID-19 pandemic accelerated remote and hybrid work adoption, and researchers estimate approximately $500 billion in office property value destruction from the remote work shift.
+Office attendance has stabilized at approximately 50% of pre-pandemic levels, and corporate tenants have reduced space as leases expire.
+National office vacancy rates have reached historic highs, with sublease availability continuing to climb.

-OPI's financial performance reflects these market dynamics with brutal clarity.
-The company reported a net loss of $136.1 million in 2024, and by Q2 2025, OPI reported a net loss of $41.2 million compared to net income of $76.2 million in the same quarter of 2024, while normalized FFO collapsed from $33.2 million to just $9.4 million.
-The company's stock, which traded above $40 per share in 2022, had fallen over 95% by the time of the bankruptcy filing—effectively wiping out equity value years before the formal insolvency filing.
-With assets substantially encumbered to prepetition secured lenders and lender reluctance to extend any additional office exposure, traditional refinancing options were foreclosed.
+OPI's financial performance reflects these market dynamics.
+The company reported a net loss of $136.1 million in 2024, and by Q2 2025, OPI reported a net loss of $41.2 million compared to net income of $76.2 million in the same quarter of 2024, while normalized FFO declined from $33.2 million to $9.4 million.
+The company's stock, which traded above $40 per share in 2022, had fallen over 95% by the time of the bankruptcy filing.
+With assets substantially encumbered to prepetition secured lenders and lender reluctance to extend any additional office exposure, refinancing options were limited.

-Perhaps more than any other factor, OPI's debt maturity schedule drove the bankruptcy timing.
-With over $1.1 billion in debt maturing within 24 months of the filing date, the company faced an impossible refinancing challenge: credit markets had effectively closed for office-focused REITs, property valuations had declined substantially, higher interest rates meant any refinancing would carry substantially higher debt service, and lender appetite for office exposure had evaporated.
+OPI's debt maturity schedule was a factor in the filing timing.
+With over $1.1 billion in debt maturing within 24 months of the filing date, the company faced refinancing pressure as credit markets tightened for office-focused REITs, property valuations declined, higher interest rates raised debt service costs, and lender appetite for office exposure weakened.
 The company explored various alternatives before filing, but could not construct a capital structure that would satisfy all stakeholders.
-Interest expense had risen 37% year-over-year to approximately $53 million per quarter, further straining already limited liquidity.
+Interest expense had risen 37% year-over-year to approximately $53 million per quarter, further straining liquidity.

 Pre-Petition Capital Structure

-OPI entered bankruptcy with approximately $2.42 billion in company-wide funded debt—a complex structure spanning multiple secured tranches with different collateral packages, interest rates, and maturities.
+OPI entered bankruptcy with approximately $2.42 billion in company-wide funded debt, spanning multiple secured tranches with different collateral packages, interest rates, and maturities.
+The DIP Financing Motion details the prepetition capital structure.

 | Facility | Principal Amount | Interest Rate | Maturity | Collateral |